 About Dean Reece

 E. Albert Reece, MD, PhD, MBA, is the Executive Vice President for Medical Affairs, UM Baltimore; the John Z. and Akiko K. Bowers Distinguished Professor, and Dean of the School of Medicine.
 He is also professor in the departments of Obstetrics and Gynecology, Medicine, and Biochemistry & Molecular Biology.
-He is a member of the prestigious Institute of Medicine (IOM) of the National Academy of Sciences.
+He is a member of the prestigious National Academy of Medicine (NAM).